jfold/navqt/README.md

 # ENVQT
+This repository contains the code and examples for the corresponding paper entitled Foldager, Jonathan, et al. "Exploiting Noise in Variational Quantum Thermalization" will be submitted to arxiv soon.

 Exploiting Noise in Variational Quantum Thermalization (ENVQT) is an algorithm used to learn the parameters in a variational quantum circuit which prepares a thermal state of a Hamiltonian.
 Different from other approaches it considers the noise itself as a variational parameter which can be learned using approximations on the entropy.

 ## Install packages
 ```bash